The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: Conclusions

 The second purpose of this work is to train a new model with the DR3 measurements, and generate a catalogue of prediction distributions for the radial velocities still missing in DR3.
 To that end, we used the 6D sample from DR3, comprising around 34 million stars.
 We split this into a training set and a test set, and applied a series of quality cuts to the training set alone.
 The training set, finally comprising 16\,243\,507 stars, was then used to optimise the parameters of the model, while the test set was used to validate the model post-training.
 This validation was successful, yielding an overall error rate of around 1.4\%.
 There appeared to be a mild degree of underconfidence in the predictions, i.e., the posteriors are wider than necessary, so that a disproportionate number of measurements were sitting near the centres of their prediction distributions.
 While this behaviour is suboptimal in the sense that we are not achieving the maximum precision attainable, it is still a better outcome than overconfidence.
 Because of the applied quality cuts, the bulk of the stars of the training set were situated within 3-4~kpc of the Sun.
 However, we found that the model was capable of a degree of extrapolation, generating accurate posteriors for stars out to around 7~kpc.
 In general, it achieves this by cautiously inflating the posterior width for stars beyond the range of its training data.
 However, this behaviour begins to break down beyond this distance, and the predictions grow increasingly less accurate.

 Having trained and validated the model, we applied it to all \emph{Gaia} stars without radial velocities but with 5D astrometry and $G$-band magnitude measurements $G$, up to a limit $G=17.5$.
-This is 184\,905\,491 stars in total.
+This is 184\,905\,491 stars in total, 110 million of which have good ($<20\%$) distance precision and are within 7~kpc (96 million within 3~kpc).
 For each star, we refitted its BNN-generated posterior distribution with a four-component Gaussian mixture model to give a lightweight representation.
 The fitted parameters of these Gaussian components, alongside the \emph{Gaia} \texttt{source\_id} of each star and some summary statistics, then form our final catalogue (see Table~\ref{T:CatalogueColumns}), which we have made publicly available.

 After constructing this catalogue and validating it against some measurements from ground-based surveys (Appendix~\ref{A:Validation}), we performed some preliminary explorations in order to provide some illustrations of its capabilities.
 We plotted the median $\vlos$ in the Galactic disc plane, revealing the rotation structure of the disc, out to larger distances than possible with the \emph{Gaia} 6D data alone.
 We also plotted the mean vertical (perpendicular to the disc) velocity $\overline{W}$ and north-south asymmetry in $\overline{W}$ to large distances in the disc plane, revealing vertical bending and breathing mode disturbances in the disc at large Galactocentric radius (12-14~kpc).